rawrrudy/tentacle-chef/README.md

 ---

-# Future Improvements
+## Future Improvements

 - Multiple recipes
 - New ingredients
 - Kitchen upgrades
-- Boss rush mode
-- Power-ups
+- Power ups
-- Local multiplayer
+- New maps

-- Procedurally generated kitchens
+---

+## Acknowledgement

+I would like to thank the entire team at [Horizons | Hack Club](https://horizons.hackclub.com/app) for conducting such a fun experience!